 Bow River Bridge

-Jointly funded by the Australian and State Governments, the Bow River Bridge project will see the existing single lane bridge over Bow River in the Kimberley region replaced with a two lane bridge.
+Jointly funded by the Australian and State Governments, the Bow River Bridge project saw the existing single lane bridge over Bow River in the Kimberley region replaced with two lanes.
 The existing single lane low-level bridge was built in 1965 and is frequently over-topped by flood waters, cutting off the only sealed access between Broome and Wyndham.
 The project will provide increased employment opportunities and a more reliable road network for the Kimberley region.

 Image: Bow River Bridge